Spectrobes: Origins: Encounter Battles

 Encounter Battles are initiated when the player encounters a Krawl swarm while scanning for items or being ambushed.
-The player controls Rallen or Jeena who fight using the particular weapon that they have equipped.
+The player controls Rallen or Jeena who fight using the particular weapon that they have equipped, controlled by pressing the interact button.
 Different types of weapons allow the player to pull off different attacks such as the Cosmo Sword which can pull of 3 consecutive attacks while the Cosmo Lance pulls off one powerful single attack.

 While battling, the player also controls a single Spectrobe by their side.
 Players have the option to switch between any of six Spectrobes they can carry with them.
 Spectrobes are controlled with the Wii Remote.
 Swinging the Wii Remote vertically makes the Spectrobe attack, while swinging horizontally calls the Spectrobe back.
 The CH Gauge also makes a return from the previous titles.
 With each successful hit with a Spectrobe of at least level 10, the CH Gauge fills, and when it fills to a certain point, the Spectrobe may use its special attack, executed by the player tapping the B Button and crossing their arms with both Wii Remote and Nunchuk, before spreading them apart.
 In order to win the battles, all of the opposing Krawl must be destroyed.
 Spectrobes and Spectrobe masters have separate health bars and character leveling, and the latter can evade enemy attacks with Nunchuk gestures to avoid taking damage; total loss of health for the former renders it unusable for a while, while total loss of health for the latter results in a game over.